pran-7-5/eco_style/README.md

 I don't want any import tax on all hydrogen products, I mean we don't have a single company, how can our market be threatened.
 Buying petrol from outside, money goes away anyway.
 So cut gas purchases by half and buy electrolyzers from Nel_hydrogen.
 This will cut the Toyota_mirai and Nel_hydrogen electrolyzers price in half.

+I don't want Tesla's gigafactory here to bring the toyota mirai instead, well toyota already have production facilities here, obviously battery electric has to stop one day, recycling old battery is a big problem, tesla autopilot is good but not the priority right now.
+Don't start digging lithium in Kashmir (only tourism, no factory).
+But the Gigafactory concept is good, totally solar powered.
+Enforce all existing factories to use solar.

+Not all solar panels are good.
+The mono perc solar panel is the latest technology and highest rating 500w generation per panel and highest efficiency 21%.
+1 panel per home is enough for most.

+I mean don't buy liquid hydrogen from outside buy the h2 Electrolyzers from like nel hydrogen norway.
+We have solar panels here, we just need to connect them.
+The import tax on h2 electrolyser and fuel cell is 48%, now who is benefiting from this, I want it to be zero because our industries are very slow and they won't emerge unless we eliminate import tax.
+Consult RBI also, but I don't think there will be any problem, this is temporary.

+Self declared scientists say hydrogen is inefficient, let me tell you something.
+The weight of 21 liters of H2 is 2 grams, less than the weight of your iPhone battery.
+You can't charge a battery more than 100% but there is no such thing in hydrogen just get a bigger tank.
+Yeah, you can use your phone for a week.
+Forget about the phone right now, we are too far.

+The current efficiency of
+Coal/water/wind/nuclear (100 watts input)
+Turbine 30w
+Step up transformer 15w
+Transmission lines 7w(it's even lower than this)
+Step down transformer 3w (your wall socket)
+Charger 1w
+Battery 0.5 w
+Inverter 0.25 w
+Trust me reality is even worse, just think about the materials involved.
+________________________________________________
+                                             Solar
+________________________________________________
+Sun rays (100 w input)
+Panel 20w
+Hydrogen electrolyzer 10w
+Fuel cell 5w  (this is your wall socket)

+So the 100 w example will be 3 w when it's reaching you, compare that to the solar 5w.

+So after doing this, the factories, vehicles, homes will have on spot generated power.

+Now the power from existing hydro, wind, solar farm/nuclear should be connected to the Electrolyzer and generate the hydrogen right there.
+Transport the hydrogen to the air base by trucks powered by hydrogen.
+We can directly inject hydrogen into aircrafts today.
+Just need a few cheap changes in the aircraft like new gauge and connectors.
+Don't fill excess in the tank, just to reach the destination or a bit extra in case of diversion.
+So for intercity use the turboprop aircrafts.
+But state to state and international use turbofan aircrafts.

 Can't step outside in the morning.
 It's 50 celsius.
 Every year there is a cyclone now used to be once in a decade, destroying everything, my tax is going in this.
 ```